waynelinbo/ARC---Sport-at-home/README.md

 the ball velocity is random
 the ball position is random

-The velocity which is red on the Upper Right Corner is the velocity of this pitch, it will change followed by the next ball pitched immediately.
+The velocity which is red on the Upper Right Corner is the velocity of this pitch, it will be changed followed by the next ball pitched immediately.
-At the beginning,  it will display 178
+At the beginning, it will display 178 km/h

+The 9 grids in the middle is 9 possible positions of the ball.
+The Yellow mark is the position of this pitch, it will be changed followed by the next ball pitched immediately.
+If you set `random` it will first display at middle, then changed followed by the next ball pitched immediately.
+If you set `1~9` it will display at the gird you choose immediately.
+At the beginning, because the ball position is random, it will display at middle.

 #### Ball pitch setting
 You can set ball velocity by keying in `z` or say `球種設定` in Chinese